 ClearBridge Investments, LLC serves as the subadviser to the Fund (the "Subadviser") pursuant to a subadvisory agreement between the Manager and the Subadviser (the "Subadvisory Agreement").
 The Subadviser has offices at 620 Eighth Avenue, New York, New York 10018.
-The Subadviser is a wholly-owned subsidiary of Legg Mason.
+The Subadviser is an indirect, wholly-owned subsidiary of Franklin Resources.